Protecting the Public

 Our Core Mission: Your Protection

-Learn about ground-based equine therapy and what you might experience in a session.
+What is Equine Assisted Services and what you might experience in a session?

 How We Promote and Maintain High Standards

-• Professional Standards: A definition of best operational practice that all practitioners must adhere to.
+- Professional Standards: A definition of the best operational practice that all practitioners must adhere to.

 Using the Public Register to Find a Practitioner